Joe Root: We put some pride back in the England team with ‘small step forward’

 “The guys could all see a number of the players hurting physically and still putting in a huge amount.
 In many ways it lifted the rest of the group and I’m really proud of the way they stood up at times while clearly in a lot of pain, to produce for England.

 “There was clearly a bit of pain relief required out there.
-It’s not just a physical element but the psychological, knowing you’re going into a pressure situation not 100%.
+It’s not just a physical element but the psychological, knowing you’re going into a pressure situation not 100 per cent.

 “To be able to perform at the level that some of the guys did was phenomenal and shows a huge amount of character.
 It’s a step forward for the team, definitely, in some quite difficult circumstances.”